 It can often be beneficial to come up with a descriptive and unique session name per command screen.

 When it comes to starting a new screen session, it creates a new window that contains a shell in it.

 You are allowed to have more than one screen window inside one screen session.

-To create a window with shell, type the command Ctrl+a c, the first available number ranging from 0 to 9 will be assigned to it.
+To create a screen session with shell, type the command Ctrl+a c, the first available number ranging from 0 to 9 will be assigned to it.

-Here are some basic commands for handling Linux Screen Windows, regardless of which screen session you are on:
+Here are some basic commands for handling Linux Screen Sessions:

 - Ctrl+a “ – List all window

 - Ctrl+a c – Allows you to create a new window (with shell)

 - Ctrl+a A – For renaming the current window

 - Ctrl+a 0 – Switches to window 0 (by number)